Child Adoption Lawyers in Delhi | Process, Rules & CARA Help

 Procedure for a valid adoption

-• Once the couple has applied, these agencies will conduct a preliminary interview with the adopting couple in order to know about their intention and motivation behind adoption.
+• Once the couple has applied, these agencies will conduct a preliminary interview and home study with the adopting couple in order to know about their intention and motivation behind adoption.

 adoption